andriichernenko/octopus/README.md

 # Octopus for Xcode

-Octopus for Xcode is a [source editor extension](https://developer.apple.com/documentation/xcodekit#overview) that adds a several convenience features.
+Octopus for Xcode is a [source editor extension](https://developer.apple.com/documentation/xcodekit#overview) that adds several convenience features.

 ## Features